Fishing on the river Usk

-Rules and Regulations – to be read in conjunction with The Rod Fishing Byelaws 2015, Natural Resources Wales available at http://naturalresources.wales (hard copy available on request)
+Rules and Regulations – to be read in conjunction with The Rod Fishing Byelaws, Natural Resources Wales available at http://naturalresources.wales (hard copy available on request)

-2. No worming except in spate conditions and only between 15th April and 30th September subject to method restriction dates below.
+2. No worming for trout except in spate conditions and only between 15th April and 30th September subject to method restriction dates below.

 3. No stationary worming.
 Fishermen using such bait must move along the bank unless disabled.

-4. No club or competitive angling at any time.
+4. No club or competitive angling at any time, unless with prior permission.

 5. No spinning for trout.
 Any trout caught whilst spinning for salmon must be returned to the water.